Props: Use trees to soften the look of your stand and to create visitor interest.

 How do you soften a stand space and add visual interest at the same time?
 Plant a tree.
 They can be real like the one shown above or artificial.
 Either way, they work.
 Here’s another creative use of trees at an exhibition.

 Advice: Get phone numbers of all show related contacts before you go to site

-One of the most frustrating things during a build-period is to find that you don’t have the number of a supplier in your phone especially when you need help or an answer in a hurry and that can often mean out of office hours in the evenings and weekends when offices may be closed.
+One of the most frustrating things during the build-period of an event is finding that you don’t have the number of a supplier in your phone.
+Double that frustration when you need help or an answer in a hurry out of office hours.

 Often overlooked when planning for a show is, where are empty exhibit cases and boxes going to be stored?
 If you don’t have a suitable storage area built into your stand talk to the show organiser before you go on-site and ask about storage facilities.
 Better still, talk to the Logistics Partner for the show.
 Read the full tip here.

 Have a trade show question or problem that you need help with?
 Feel free to ask for help.

 We will endeavour to send a fast response to your question or put you in touch with a specialist if we feel that would be more useful for you.
 And if your question could be helpful to other exhibitors, we may well share it on this page.
 Use the form at the bottom of this page to submit your question.

 In the Exhibitors Manual, it says that we need insurance when we exhibit.
 Why and what do we need to cover?